 We have implemented several changes to our English language requirements as a result of the disruption faced by our applicants this year.

 Details of these can be found on our English Language Requirements page.

 There are a number of online tests that are acceptable.
 Details of these can be found on our English Language Requirements page.

 The admission and visa processes are working as normal.
 We will continue to monitor the situation, and should this change, applicants will be contacted.

 The CAS and Visa processes are working as normal.
 We will continue to monitor the situation, and should this change, applicants will be contacted.
-Please refer to our January Starts page for details on CAS deadlines for courses commencing in January 2021.

 The Housing Portal opened for applications on 27 April.

 Providing that you have a course offer and you meet all other eligibility criteria, you can apply with your provisional or predicted grades confirmed by your school/college.
 Any scholarship offer will be conditional on your final results.

 If you have any mitigating circumstances, you should advise us as soon as possible and a letter from your school, college or university should be sent to us to confirm this.

 The UK government has announced that exams will take place normally in 2021.
 We will monitor the situation and if any changes are announced we will contact applicants.